-The timeline your wedding day involves many moving parts, considerations, and anxiety-laden decisions.
-We're here to take the guesswork out of the ones.
+The timeline for your wedding day involves many moving parts, considerations, and anxiety-laden decisions.
 We covered how to pick your makeup artist, and today we're sharing the information you need for perfect wedding day hair color, with help from famed colorist Rita Hazan and her salon.
 Follow this advice, and you'll be golden (or brunette, redheaded—whatever your dream color could be) on your big day.
 Keep scrolling for every bride's must-know color tips!

 First things first, if your wedding isn't too far off, Hazan cautions against trying anything new.
 "You need to feel like yourself on your wedding day, so if you have never colored your hair, don't start before your wedding."